Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Conclusion

 \section{Conclusion}

 This work argues for the importance of spatial fairness.
 We delineate the need to address persisting bias in spatial decision-making contexts and legal efforts proposed to address it, and outline problems unique to spatial analysis that compound the difficulties in addressing spatial bias computationally.
-Furthermore, we identify drawbacks of the handful of spatial fairness definitions and techniques proposed so far to highlight why they are insufficient.
+Moreover, we identify drawbacks of the handful of spatial fairness work proposed so far to highlight why they fall short.
 Finally, we establish a set of guidelines to support future spatial fairness research avoid similar pitfalls and achieve maximal impact with adoption in the real world.